ultrasaurus/text-based-audio/README.md

 yarn parcel index.html
 ```

-in brower, go to: http://localhost:1234
+in browser, go to: http://localhost:1234